Unit test scheduled for 14 November.

 Cells play such an import role in biology they have their own theory.
 This is not a theory that sprang up suddenly from the work of one or even a few scientists.
 It took years to emerge as a concept that brought together the contributions of many people working independently of one another.
-The Cell Theory is usually stated as three tenets:
+The Cell Theory is usually stated as two to four basic tenets:

 - Cells are the basic, fundamental unit of life.

 - All living organisms are composed of one or more cells.

 - Living cells originate from other living cells.